On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Introduction

 \section{Introduction}

-$A$-hypergeometric functions were introduced by Gelfand, Kapranov and Zelevinsky \cite{GKZ87, GKZ88, GKZ89, GKZ90} to give us a framework to study hypergeometric functions in more generality.
+$A$-hypergeometric functions were introduced by Gelfand, Kapranov and Zelevinsky \cite{GKZ87, GKZ90, GKZ88, GKZ89} to give us a framework to study hypergeometric functions in more generality.
 Many classical hypergeometric functions can be described in terms of $A$-hypergeometric functions.
-Examples include Gauss' hypergeometric function ${}_2F_1$, the generalized hypergeometric functions of the type ${}_{n}F_{n-1}$, Appell's hypergeometric functions $F_1, F_2, F_3, F_4$ \cite{App80,App82}, Horn's hypergeometric functions $G_1, G_2, G_3, $ $H_1, H_2, H_3, $ $H_4, H_5, H_6, H_7$ \cite{Hor89,HO31} and Lauricella's hypergeometric functions $F_A, F_B, F_C, F_D$ \cite{Lau93}.
+Examples include Gauss' hypergeometric function ${}_2F_1$, the generalized hypergeometric functions of the type ${}_{n}F_{n-1}$, Appell's hypergeometric functions $F_1$, $F_2$, $F_3$, $F_4$ \cite{App80,App82}, Horn's hypergeometric functions~$G_1$, $G_2$, $G_3$, $H_1$, $H_2$, $H_3$, $H_4$, $H_5$, $H_6$, $H_7$ \cite{Hor89,HO31} and Lauricella's hypergeometric functions $F_A$, $F_B$, $F_C$, $F_D$~\cite{Lau93}.

-In \cite{Beu13}, Beukers shows how to find a subgroup of the full monodromy group using Mellin-Barnes integral solutions of the associated $A$-hypergeometric system.
+In \cite{Beu13}, Beukers shows how to find a subgroup of the full monodromy group using Mellin--Barnes integral solutions of the associated $A$-hypergeometric system.
 This method only works under very restrictive conditions.
-These conditions are necessary to ensure the existence of a basis of solutions in terms of Mellin-Barnes integrals.
-The monodromy groups found by Beukers' method are with respect to this Mellin-Barnes basis.
-In sections \ref{chap-ahyp} to \ref{chap-mon}, we will fix notation and introduce $A$-hypergeometric functions and Beukers' method.
+These conditions are necessary to ensure the existence of a~basis of solutions in terms of Mellin--Barnes integrals.
+The monodromy groups found by Beukers' method are with respect to this Mellin--Barnes basis.
+In Sections~\ref{chap-ahyp}--\ref{chap-mon}, we will fix notation and introduce $A$-hypergeometric functions and Beukers' method.

-The goal of this paper is to give an explicit construction of the invariant Hermitian form over the monodromy group as constructed by Beukers' method.
-The construction of this Hermitian form is given in Theorem \ref{MB-Hermitian} and its proof covers Sections \ref{chap-herm} and \ref{chap-res}.